muhsinarifa/API-Testing/README.md

 ## Using Environment Values

-Using Environments Values in all method.
+Using Environment Values in all method.
 Here are some images below:

 ![Environment](https://github.com/muhsinarifa/API-Testing-on-Herokuapp/assets/44992957/0c78a05d-1fbc-486b-883c-930fde93d02e)